Coming to Historic Center Street, in Lewiston, NY

 Gardening Resources in Hennepin Park

-Peter Diachun, a Master Gardener, will be representing the Cornell Cooperative Extension.
-He will be located in the Gazebo in Hennepin Park to answer gardening questions and test soil.
+During GardenFest 2018, Peter Diachun, a Master Gardener, represented the Cornell Cooperative Extension.
+He was in the Gazebo in Hennepin Park to answer gardening questions and perform soil tests.

-The following Floral Societies will also be located in Hennepin Park to assist you: Hosta and Daylily.
-The Rose Society will be on Center Street.
+The following Floral Societies were also located in Hennepin Park to assist you: